MonikaKrella/SeaMasters-Battleship/README.md

 The way of generating shots depends on situation in game.
 If it is first shot of current player, it make a shot randomly.
 However if first shot hitted other player ship, attacking player makes "searching shot" in closest neighbours of field, where ship was hitten.

+## Technical issues
+Data from server are avaiable by simple API, with two endpoinds for creating game and making one's player turn.
+It's using single game manager for all clients and storing their games by games' id, which is necessary for getting data about every turn.

 # Screenshots

 ### Swagger: